varuninorbit/b64html/README.md

 # b64html
 base64 data png to src convert

-#convert base64 png data image to file
+# Convert base64 png data image to file

 This script automatically converts base64 data image into image file saves it in the disc with default path `blob`